 Applications under the Information Privacy Act 2009

-Section 40 of the Information Privacy Act 2009 (Qld) (IP Act) provides a right for an individual to be given access to documents of an agency or a Minister to the extent that those documents contain the applicant's personal information.
+Under section 40 of the Information Privacy Act 2009 (Qld) (IP Act) an individual can apply to access documents that contain their personal information.
+This right exists regardless of what else the documents contain.

-Applications for other documents will need to be made under the Right to Information Act 2009 (Qld) (RTI Act).
-Applications that are not made by an individual (for example, made by a company) must be made under the RTI Act.
+Applications made by someone other than an individual (for example, a company) must be made under the RTI Act.

 Determining if an application can be decided under the IP Act

 The starting point for deciding which Act to process an application under is the box the applicant ticked on the form.
 If they have applied under the IP Act, decision makers must proceed on that basis.